 Course registration is full to capacity.
 To be added to a wait list please email email@example.com

-Lakeridge Health in Oshawa, course date is June 15th and 16th.
+Lakeridge Health in Oshawa, course dates are March 14th, March 15th, June 15th, and June 16th.

 To register please email Brandi McLaughlin at firstname.lastname@example.org.